felixroos/doughbat/README.md

 You can use it here: <https://felixroos.github.io/doughbat/>

-doughbat is the spiritual successor to [doughbeat](https://raw.githubusercontent.com/felixroos/doughbeat>), using [AssemblyScript](https://www.assemblyscript.org/) instead of JavaAscript.
+doughbat is the spiritual successor to [doughbeat](https://raw.githubusercontent.com/felixroos/doughbeat>), using [AssemblyScript](https://www.assemblyscript.org/) instead of JavaScript.

 ## Usage